 Bill earned a Bachelor of Arts degree in English and Journalism from Indiana University.
 In 2019, he was a fellow in the Media Transformation Challenge at Harvard University.

-- Shreeya Pandey, Operations and Administration Manager
+- Shreeya Pandey, HR & Operations Manager

-Shreeya Pandey is the Operations and Administration Manager at Freedman Consulting, LLC, where she is responsible for all people and firm administration, employee benefits, special events planning and works closely with the Firm’s operational team to ensure organizational effectiveness.
+Shreeya Pandey is the HR & Operations Manager at Freedman Consulting, LLC, where she is responsible for all people and firm administration, employee benefits, special events planning and works closely with the Firm’s operational team to ensure organizational effectiveness.
 Prior to joining Freedman, Shreeya worked for a commercial real estate company, where she managed the regional office operations and special projects and supported the executive team in making company-wide decisions.
 Shreeya’s past work experiences include coordinating the implementation efforts to integrate researched products into the various transportation agencies and an internship with an architecture firm where she performed market research to prepare client consultations.